 Gas sensors in CO alarms have a limited lifespan, generally less than 6 years.
 The test button on common CO alarms only tests the battery, not the CO gas sensor.
 It is recommended that CO gas sensors be periodically tested and calibrated by exposing them to a known amount of CO.
 Because CO alarms have come down so much in price, it’s generally cheaper to replace the alarms than have them calibrated.

 Change the batteries to your smoke and CO alarms at least once a year.
 If you cannot change the batteries yourself, consider subscribing to a home maintenance service such as Four Season Stewardship.

 Most CO alarms sold today in the US will not sound an alarm until concentrations greater than 50-70 parts per million (ppm) are reached.
 Many believe CO alarms should signal at far lower levels.
 In fact, the Building Biology guideline is that indoor CO should never exceed outdoor concentrations.
 Where we live, in the San Francisco Bay Area, it is rare to detect more than 1 ppm in outdoor air unless you are standing near an active flue or chimney.

 Carbon Monoxide facts should be well known to everyone.
-Hopefully these tips will help you reduce risk of CO poisoning.
+Hopefully, these tips will help you reduce the risk of CO poisoning.

 Testing for Carbon Monoxide is a standard part of our Healthy Building Inspections.
 Our contracting arm also offers a subscription home inspection and home maintenance program which includes changing batteries.

 Healthy Building Science is an environmental consulting firm which provides indoor air quality testing services for commercial, multi-family buildings, offices, industrial and manufacturing workplaces, hospitals and medical facilities, and single-family homes in the greater San Francisco Bay Area and all of Northern California.

 Do You Need Help Or Have Questions?
 Call 415-785-7986